 CHIEF DATA OFFICER OR PROJECT MANAGER?

 In smaller businesses or where data is less massive, a project-mode organization is often preferable.
 It is proven to be efficient enough.
-We know that the bottom line is to make someone responsible to oversee the project internally and who has the legitimacy, authority and the means required to carry out the company’s data management.
+We know that the bottom line is to make someone responsible to oversee the project internally and who has the legitimacy, authority, and means required to carry out the company’s data management.

-In companies in which the data collected is both high volume and hyper strategic, implementing a “data driven” strategy often requires the creation of a Director or at least a dedicated position.
+In companies in which the data collected is both high volume and hyper strategic, implementing a “data-driven” strategy often requires the creation of a Director or at least a dedicated position.
 According to the 2017 BCD2O barometer of the Chief Digital/Data Officers, in France, 18% of the companies reported having a Chief Data Officer in 2016, and then 23% in 2017.
 According to a Gartner study, 90% of large companies worldwide will have a Chief Data Officer by 2019.